Use modals to create focused content views

 To customize the width of the modal:

-- In the Modal properties in the editor panel, select a Width.
+- In the editor panel, select a Width.
 By default, the modal width is Small.
+Choose between Extra small, Small, Medium, Large, and Extra large.

 To customize the appearance of the modal, including elements added to it:

-- Select Container style to open the style options:
+- Click Modal style to expand the section and view the style options:

 Style | Details |